Master's Programme in International Administration and Global Governance

 The second and third semesters offer opportunities for pursuing your individual areas of interest through elective courses, an optional internship, or studies abroad.
 A research methods course in the third semester equips you with advanced knowledge of social science research methods that will assist in your thesis work.
-We also offer students the choice of four different research methods courses, which cater to beginners as well as students with more advanced methods backgrounds.
+We offer students the choice of four different courses, two in quantitative and two in qualitative research methods, which cater to beginners as well as students with more advanced methods backgrounds.

 The fourth semester offers an opportunity to apply and further develop your methodological skills and area expertise from previous semesters in your final master’s thesis.